 For some students the first few days may be a little challenging, but all students are encouraged to make new friendships and the camp is often a great factor in making new friends.
 We encourage students to persevere in this area and be resilient - and by Week 3 all students are usually very settled.

-5.1 Year 7 Homeroom Teachers 2022
+5.1 Year 7 Homeroom Teachers 2023

-Mrs Melissa Brisbane mbrisbane@mercy.vic.edu.au
+Mrs Josiane Gardner jgardner@mercy.vic.edu.au

 Mr Tim Woodmason twoodmason @mercy.vic.edu.au